Australia's credit history reporting system has been reviewed by the Australian government and will change in March 2014

 A win-win situation

-In 2011, Credit reporting bureau Veda carried out a pilot study with ten of Australia's major lenders which lasted for two years.
+In 2011, Credit reporting bureau Equifax carried out a pilot study with ten of Australia's major lenders which lasted for two years.
 The findings supported the view that the Comprehensive Credit Reporting (CCR) program will increase the information lenders can access and help provide a fairer system for consumers.

 Steps for checking your credit report